akthershermin/Simple-toy-repo/README.md

 This repository has been created for demonstration purpose only Instruction for game:
 1. To start the game, you need to open the index.html file using a web browser
+2. This second instruction is added in a branch